 - Are you feeling a repetitive strain injury over and over again?
 To be the best, you need to make the same moves or hit the same notes.
 Are you ready to find a new way to move and still succeed?
 You may be ready for some long-lasting regenerative treatments.

 - Did a music injury from playing your horn until the wee hours on Sunday hold you back on Monday?
 Are the offers to play coming in at last, but you’re still in pain?
 Stem cell therapy may be just the trick.
 Find other effective therapies as well.

 - Male dance injuries can be some of the most painful.
 A dance injury can lead to groin, hip, knee or back pain.
 Eventually, chronic pain can keep you off the stage for good.
 Don’t let that happen.
-Contact ReBalance for targeted relief and complete rehabilitation.
+Contact ReBalance New York sports clinic for targeted relief and complete rehabilitation.

 Don’t Let Sport Injuries Derail Your Dreams

 Most athletic endeavors can end up with sports injuries.
 Tennis, golf, football and even pickup basketball games with the guys can get you into a serious problem that requires medical attention.
 Whether you’re playing professionally or as a weekend warrior, you know that accidents can happen.

 Once you suffer a sprain, start to feel a repetitive strain injury or think you may be verging on overuse syndrome, stop.
 Stop playing.
 If you continue to play, you can increase the severity of the injury — it’s a mistake many men make.
 Instead, seek all-natural sports medicine options that don’t require surgery or lengthy recovery times, such as:

 After a total body assessment at ReBalance, your sports injuries may be treated with:

 - Shockwave therapy.
 This soundwave treatment is used for both acute and chronic soft tissue injuries.
 The procedure is effective on muscle strains, drastically reducing the time it takes to get you back in your game.